The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that surround it.

 Just beyond Barnsley Road bridge were the Sutcliffe’s malt kilns – later to become the London & North Western Canal Warehouses.

-During the 1950s, the canopy over the covered dock was dismantled, leaving the in place t additional mooring, still visible in the following photograph taken in 1959 showing the British Waterways barge Valour moored in the space that would previously have been covered.
+During the 1950s, the canopy over the covered dock was dismantled, leaving in place the additional mooring bollards, which were still visible in the following photograph taken in 1959 showing the British Waterways barge Valour moored in the space that would previously have been covered. .

-These photographs taken in 1971 show the BW Barge Lambda still using the mid-lock mooring bollards while waiting to pass through the flood gates onto the River Calder.
+These photographs dating from 1971 show the BW Barge Lambda still using the mid-lock mooring bollards while waiting to pass through the flood gates and onto the River Calder.

 In the images below, we see the Aire & Calder warehouse at the entrance to Wakefield Flood Lock, alongside a picture taken at the same location today.